Jamaican Gungo Peas Soup

 As always, I suggest you read the complete article for useful tips and tricks.
 However, you can find the detailed recipe with exact ingredients and step-by-step instructions below on the recipe card.

-In Jamaica, they are known as Gungo Peas, despite the fact that you may recognize them as pigeon peas.
+In Jamaica, they are known as gungo peas, despite the fact that you may recognize them as pigeon peas.
 This small, round legume has a delectable, nutty flavor and grows in pods.
 Usually used in rice and peas, a favorite Jamaican dish.
-Gungo peas are also used in other Jamaican cuisines like to prepare soup or stews, but they also have a variety of health benefits.
+Gungo peas are also used in other Jamaican cuisines to prepare soup or stews, but they also have a variety of health benefits.

-I grew up eating this soup quite frequently, especially around the Christmas holiday season because that’s when most of the gungo peas (pigeon peas or gandules were harvested.
+I grew up eating this soup quite frequently, especially around the Christmas holiday season because that’s when most of the gungo peas (pigeon peas or gandules) were harvested.
 It was traditionally cooked with meat so I prepared a meat-free version here.
 I also included a gluten-free dumpling.
-This is where comfort food is at!
+This is where comfort food is!

 Pigeon peas are low in fat and high in protein and fiber.